Arteglam/SoftUni-React-Project/React Project SoftUni Course 2025/README.md

 The project uses Firebase Backend and Database for users, boardgames, comments and contact forms.

-The project uses MUI material library.
+The project uses MUI material library for styling.
+The project is using Formik library for form handling.

 You will need the apiKey in the environment.ts file to access the Firebase functionality.